tableau-mkt/semi_anonymous/README.md

 ```

 ##Activity Tracking
 A user's browsing history is stored per page view.
-This is an example record which includes taxonomy term hit tracking enabled.
+This is an example record, which includes data from taxonomy term hit tracking being enabled...
 ```json
 {
   "track.browsing.398649600" : {